 What to Submit

 Send your submission to i@inj.sa.
-Submissions that omit any of the following will not be reviewed.
+The office team reviews all incoming submissions against the criteria on this page.
+Submissions that omit any of the following will not advance.
 There are no exceptions and no follow-up requests for missing information.

 01 — Identity

 Your full name and role.
-If you are representing an owner, provide the owner’s full name and a statement of your authorization.
-Anonymous or intermediary submissions are not considered.
+If representing an owner, provide the owner’s full name and a formal statement of your authorization.
+Anonymous submissions are not considered.

 02 — Profile

-A LinkedIn profile, institutional website, or equivalent document that establishes who you are.
-The practice studies its clients before it designs for them.
+A LinkedIn profile, institutional website, or equivalent.
+The office studies who it works with before any design conversation begins.
 This is not a formality — it is the first stage of the design process.

 03 — Project Location